-★3 relativity and quantum mechanics:
+\bigstar 3 relativity and quantum mechanics:

-· AUPHY 260 - Introduction to Relativity and Quantum Mechanics

-★3 advanced physics laboratory:

-★3 history of physics:

-· AUPHY 480 - History of Physics and Mathematics
+- AUPHY 260 Introduction to Relativity and Quantum Mechanics - \bigstar 3 advanced physics laboratory: - \bigstar 3 history of physics: - AUPHY 480 History of Physics and Mathematics

+Prerequisite courses: \bigstar 9 calculus:

 - AUMAT 110 Elementary Calculus I OR

-- AUMAT 111 OR

 - AUMAT 116 Elementary Calculus I (Enriched)

 - AUMAT 112 Elementary Calculus II

 - AUMAT 211 Intermediate Calculus I

 - 1. AUMAT 212 is a corequisite for AUPHY 310 and AUPHY 350.
-Due to the number of Mathematics prerequisites for this major, it is suggested that the Physical Sciences major be taken in combination with a Mathematics - Students must take EDSE 364 during the IPT, which is normally offered in both the Fall and Winter Terms.
-Students must take EDSE 451 and EDSE 460 during the APT, which are normally offered in both the Fall and Winter
+Due to the number of Mathematics prerequisites for this major, it is suggested that the Physical Sciences major be taken in combination with a Mathematics minor. - Students must take EDSE 355 during the IPT, which is normally offered in both the Fall and Winter Terms.
+Students must take EDSE 451 and EDSE 455 during the APT, which are normally offered in both the Fall and Winter Terms.

-Minor Subject (★18 plus prerequisite courses)
+Minor Subject (★18 plus prerequisite courses) [Augustana]